GAWA has built a strong team of enthusiastic investment professionals, whom are truly committed to creating tangible and sustainable social impact.

 Click here to find out more about Magallanes Impacto FIL.

 AECID (Spanish Agency for International Development)

-The Fund for the Promotion of Development (FONPRODE) is an instrument of Spanish International Cooperation with the primary aim of eradicating poverty, reducing social inequalities between individuals and communities, while promoting equal gender, protection of human rights and sustainable human development in poor countries.
-FONPRODE has invested in GAWA's second fund - Global Financial Inclusion Fund - and will be investing in GAWA's third fund - Huruma Fund - via EUR 20 million in concessional debt.
+The Fund for the Promotion of Development (FONPRODE) is an instrument of Spanish International Cooperation with the primary aim of eradicating poverty, and reducing social inequalities between individuals and communities, while promoting equal gender, protection of human rights, and sustainable human development in impoverished countries.
+FONPRODE has invested in GAWA's second fund - Global Financial Inclusion Fund - and Huruma will be investing in GAWA's third fund - Huruma Fund - via EUR 20 million in concessional debt.
 Read more...

 FONPRODE stands as one of the main financial instruments of the Government of Spain’s International Cooperation, run by the Spanish Agency for International Cooperation for Development (AECID).
 FONPRODE ensures responsiveness of Spanish International Cooperation to the needs and objectives for its development cooperation policy, making it one of the main channels of implementing development aid.

 COFIDES is Spain's Development Finance Institution, providing medium and long-term financing for private investment projects that contribute both to the development of emerging and developing countries and the internationalization of the economy and of Spanish companies.

 COFIDES lends support to the AECID in managing FONPRODE (described above), as well as managing the combined financing of the European Union (blending finance) and mobilizing resources from the United Nations Green Climate Fund.

 COFIDES will be managing the EU funds granted to Huruma Fund in the form of a EUR 10 million first loss facility and EUR 8 million of Technical Assistance.
 Read more about this collaboration here.

 MFX Currency Risk Solutions